headzoo/deskpro-api-es6-client/docs/TextSnippetsApi.md

 <a name="getContextSnippetByIdContent"></a>
 # **getContextSnippetByIdContent**
-> Response getContextSnippetByIdContent(id, context, opts)
+> Response getContextSnippetByIdContent(id, context, filters)